 Ultrasounds (every 3 to 4 weeks) are recommended for pregnant Zika-infected mothers.
 The USG test can identify several fetal brain disorders, including microcephaly and intracranial calcifications in the fetus.

-The amniotic fluid is examined for signs of zika virus infection in the unborn baby.
+Amniocentesis: The amniotic fluid is examined for signs of zika virus infection in the unborn baby.

 The Zika virus disease has no specific medication or vaccination.
 Usually, therapy aims to reduce zika symptoms.
 Most people generally recover on their own with the help of adequate rest and supportive treatment.
 The zika virus treatment methods include: